Extending Exact Integrality Gap Computations for the Metric TSP: Computational Approach

 For each passed graph $G$ we restrict the subtour polytope further by setting all variables corresponding to edges not in $E(G)$ to 0.
 This yields a face of the subtour polytope or it yields the empty set.
 For this smaller polytope we enumerate all extreme points with the {Parma Polyhedra Library} (PPL) version 1.2 \cite{Bagnara2008}.
 Each such generated extreme point, which additionally has $G$ as support graph\footnote{For example all Hamiltonian cycles of $G$ will be also generated as extreme points, but these are dropped, because their support graph is a strict subgraph of $G$ (unless $G$ itself is a cycle).}, is added to $\mathcal{Q}^n$.
 Running times are shown in the column ``PPL'' of \cref{tab:running_times}.

-\item[Step 3''] (\textbf{Generate extreme points with incident 1-edges}) Generate additional extreme points of the subtour polytope by subdividing a 1-edge in the support graph of an extreme point in $\mathcal{Q}^{n-1}$.
-The results and running times for this step are shown in \cref{tab:subdividing}.
+\item[Step 3''] (\textbf{Generate extreme points via edge splitting operations}) Generate additional extreme points of the subtour polytope by performing edge splitting operations defined in~\cite{BoydElliottMagwood2010} on extreme point in $\mathcal{Q}^{n-1}$.
+This produces amongst other all extreme points with adjacent 1-edges.
+The results and running times for this step are shown in \cref{tab:edgesplitting}.

 \item[Step 4''] (\textbf{Remove isomorphic extreme points}) Before adding an extreme point to $\mathcal{Q}^n$ we determine a unique representative of its isomorphism class, which may already be contained in $\mathcal{Q}^n$.
 Otherwise, we add this representative instead of the extreme point.
 To get the unique representative for an extreme point we apply a canonical labeling of an edge-colored support graph.
 Each edge is colored with respect to the position of its weight in a sorted list of all the weights that occur in this extreme point.
 Edges with the same weight get identical colors.
 We compute the canonical labeling of the edge colored graph with \nauty\ via a transformation into a layered graph proposed in the \nauty\ user guide.
 Note that this step is immediately performed inside Step 2'' and Step 3''.